-Patients' can order their repeat medication online.
-To use the system patients first have to request a username and password at the reception front desk (identification will be required).
+The safest and fastest way to order a repeat prescription is online via SystmOnline.
+To use SystmOnline you will have to request a username and password at our reception front desk (photographic identification will be required).
 Once you have registered you can login via the link at the top of this page.

 You can order your repeat medication by emailing us at email@example.com

 You can complete the tick boxes at the side of your last prescription and drop it into our prescription box which is in the lobby before you get to the reception desk.

 Collecting your prescription

 Once ready, your prescription will either be sent electronically to your nominated pharmacy (the fastest and safest way to receive it) or ready for collection from our reception desk.
 If you want to change your nominated pharmacy, please contact our reception team.

 Please allow two working days for your prescription to be prepared.